Linguistic fog in the academy

 He has a point.
 People who work with me in Robert Gordon University know that I stop the discussion the moment an acronym appears – and at first that meant I was stopping the discussion every minute or so.
 At least I can learn them, but for outsiders this is not so easy, not least because the acronyms are different in each institution.
 It seems to be impossible for us to avoid acronyms for committee names, and for processes, programmes, strategies, plans, buildings, even people.
 And this alphabetical cocktail is then enriched with jargon that only insiders can understand.
 The result is a kind of mysterious incantation that sounds like some pagan ritual.

 But this is wrong.
 The academy is not some obscure cult that seeks to protect its rites from non-believers.
 It needs to be able to engage with the wider community.
 So if you are an academic, drop all your acronyms, abbreviations and jargon.
 Go and make some sense.
-You know you can.Explore posts in the same categories: higher education, society, university comment below, or link to this permanent URL from your own site.
+You know you can.higher education, society, university comment below, or link to this permanent URL from your own site.